daneng1/daneng1/README.md

 Project Highlights:

 - Built in just four days!
-- Custom built server API that connects the front-end to our sign-up/login and MongoDB.
+- Custom built server API that connects the front-end to our sign-up/login API and MongoDB.
 - Users can register as a driver or rider.
 - Riders will get instant notifications when a driver accepts their ride, when the car has arrived for pick-up and when the the ride is completed.
 - Start and end location auto-complete using Google Maps.